 Who wouldn’t want passive income that flows in with little or no effort on your part?
 Of course, we would all like to make money while we’re sleeping, traveling, or just relaxing.

 Passive income may seem like an unrealistic dream, but there are actually a number of ways to make passive income.
 The key is finding the right opportunity for you.
-I want to make that easier by giving you a list of passive income ideas.
+I want to make that easier by giving you a list of the best passive income ideas.

 At first you may only be making a small amount of money passively, and you may even want to re-invest that money so it compounds and grows faster.
 But with some time, it’s possible to create enough passive income that you could quit your job or retire early.